The Unofficial Net Yaroze Newsgroup

 1.5 What are the benefits of programming Net Yaroze over other PlayStation libraries?

 The Net Yaroze was designed for ease of use and rapid development.
-With no lowlevel features, it's not an API like OpenGL but could be seen more as a "middle ware" framework.
-With the lowlevel details removed, the programmer can focus on game related programming.
+With no lowlevel features, it's not an API like OpenGL or Vulkan but could be seen more as a "middleware" framework, comparable to DirectX 9 (when it supported the .X file format which provided support for 3D object and animation).
+With most of the lowlevel details removed, the programmer can focus on game related programming.

 The Net Yaroze SDK provides a lot of useful video game subsystems, including: